'Under siege', oil industry mulls raising returns and PR game

 "The industry needs to come together and respond positively with facts and figures.
 We are not shying away from the fact that we have not been able to communicate well," Barkindo said.

 The industry gathered on the sidelines of the World Economic Forum, holding a series of closed-door meetings.

 The chief of oil giant Chevron, Michael Wirth, had discussions with bosses from BP, Royal Dutch/Shell, Total and Aramco for the first time as U.S. companies joined European and Middle Eastern peers in debating climate change.
-Darren Woods, head of the biggest U.S. oil firm, Exxon Mobil, was absent.
+Darren Woods, head of the biggest U.S. oil firm, Exxon Mobil, participated in the meeting via telephone.

 The meetings were also attended by John Flint, chief of HSBC, Ron Mock, president of Ontario Teachers’ Pension Plan, and executives from investment firms Canyon Partners and ValueAct, two sources present at the discussions said.

 The climate change debate has split the oil industry over the past decade.